 How we use your personal data

 As a publicly funded organisation, we have to ensure that it is in the public interest when we use personally identifiable information from people who have agreed to take part in research.This provides the legal basis for our use of your data; GDPR Article 6(1)(e).
 This means that when you agree to take part in a research study, we will use your data in the ways needed to conduct and analyse the research study.
 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
-To ensure we carry out the research to the highest standards we comply with the Clinical Trials Directive 2001/20/EC and the UK Policy Framework for Health and Social Care Research.
+To ensure we carry out the research to the highest standards we comply with the Clinical Trials Regulation 536/2014 and the UK Policy Framework for Health and Social Care Research.

 How long we keep your data

 The Sponsor will keep identifiable information about you for up to one year after the study has finished, unless you are under 18 in which case we have to keep it until you are 21 because of the statute of limitations.
-Your personal data will be retained for up to 25 years after the end of the study, in line with relevant legislation.
-Since the study will continue long-term follow up for 10 years after the initial treatment phase to assess the long-term effects of the treatments being tested, your data will be stored until 2055.
+Your personal data will be retained for up to at least 25 years after the end of the study, in line with relevant legislation.
+Since the study will continue long-term follow up for 10 years after the initial treatment phase to assess the long-term effects of the treatments being tested, your data will be stored until at least 2055.

 How we protect your data